GregRos/parjs/README.md

 Loudness or quietness is communicated via the `isLoud` property of the action and the wrapping parser -- otherwise loud parsers and quiet parsers are identical.
 However, functions will throw exceptions if the loudness of the input parser was not as expected.

-## Writing your own parser
+## Writing a parser with custom logic
+**In most cases, it should be easy to use existing combinators and building block parsers to create custom parsers. **

-Parjs is meant to be very easy to extend, meaning writing your own parser is very simple.
+However, `Parjs` is meant to be very easy to extend, so if you can't use existing code to do your work for you, writing your own is very simple

 ### Parser flow
 When the `.parse` method is called, a [`ParsingState`](https://gregros.github.io/parjs/interfaces/parjs_internal.parsingstate.html) object is created.
 This is a mutable object that indicates the state of the parsing process.
 Here are some of its members: